Elevators Are Not the Villain — Blogs

 The only zip code with over 4,000 infections per 100,000 residents, 11369, overlaps with Community District 3 in Queens (Jackson Heights, Corona).
 In this district, 42.6 percent of all buildings are houses (that is, one- and two-family buildings), 18.3 percent are walk-up, and 9.3 percent have elevators.
 In other words, about 13 percent (9.3 of the 70 percent that are residential) have elevators.
 In District 4 just to its south, 28.1 percent of residential buildings are walkups, 27.2 percent are houses, and 10.9 percent are elevator buildings.
 Thus, elevator buildings are about 16 percent of the residential housing stock (10.9 out of 66.2 residential).
 District 13 is almost exclusively houses: only 3.8 percent of its buildings are either elevators or walk-up buildings.

 In Bronx Community District 10, at the far edges of the East Bronx, 30.7 percent of buildings are houses (one or two-family homes), 6.2 percent are walkups, and 7.5 percent are elevator buildings.
-In other words, the 43.3 percent of buildings that are residential, only about one-sixth are elevator buildings.
+In other words, among the 43.3 percent of buildings that are residential, only about one-sixth are elevator buildings.
 Similarly, in District 11, only about 15 percent are elevator buildings (8.1 of the 56.1 percent that are residential).
 In District 12, about 10 percent are elevator buildings (5.6 percent out of 53.7).

 What about the city’s least infected areas (under 900 per 100,000)?
 With the exception of Park Slope in Brooklyn, all of them are in Manhattan.
 Park Slope is in Community District 6; it is dominated by walk-ups, but no more so than many high-infection areas.
 16 percent of its residential buildings (6.1 percent out of a total of 37.6 percent residential) are elevator buildings.